 Figure 2.
-Polarized FTIR spectra (thick blue) and baselines (black) used to estimate the water concentrations of Kilauea Iki olivine (Kiki) and San Carlos olivine (SC1-1 and SC1-2) reported in Table 2.
+Polarized FTIR spectra and baselines (black) used to estimate the H+ concentrations of Kilauea Iki olivine (Kiki) and San Carlos olivine (SC1-1 and SC1-2) reported in Table 2.
+E is the electric vector of the infrared beam, and a, b, and c are crystallographic directions.